-In the opinion of Sidley Austin LLP, San Francisco, California, Bond Counsel, under current law and assuming compliance with certain covenants in the documents pertaining to the Bonds and requirements of the Internal Revenue Code of 1986, as amended, as described herein, interest on the Bonds is not includable in the gross income of the owners of the Bonds for federal income tax purposes.
-In the further opinion of Bond Counsel, interest on the Bonds is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations, and is not included in the calculation of federal corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum tax ble income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum tax ble income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum tax ble income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate alternative minimum taxable income for purposes of the corporate imposed by the State of California.
+In the opinion of Sidley Austin LLP, San Francisco, California, Bond Counsel, under current law and assuming compliance with certain covenants in the documents pertaining to the Bonds and requirements of the Internal Revenue Code of 1986, as amended, as described herein, interest on the Series C Bonds is not includable in the gross income of the owners of such Bonds for federal income tax purposes.
+In the further opinion of Bond Counsel, interest on the Series C Bonds is not corporations, and is not included in the calculation of federal corporate alternative minimum taxable income of individuals and corporations, and is not included in the calculation of federal corporate alternative minimum taxable income for purposes of the corporate alternative minimum tax.
+Interest on the Series D Bonds is includable in gross income for federal income tax purposes.
+In the further opinion of Bond Counsel, interest on the Bonds Counsel, interest on the Bonds is exempt from personal income taxes imposed by the State of California.
 Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on the Bonds.
 See "TAX MATTERS" herein for further information.

-\$30,660,000\ SAN FRANCISCO COMMUNITY COLLEGE DISTRICT 2010 General Obligation Bonds (Election of 2005, Series D)
+\$46,300,000 SAN FRANCISCO COMMUNITY COLLEGE DISTRICT